Mainstream Dems push to move past Biden allegation in wake of denial, as DNC responds to NYT call for probe

 As Republicans highlighted what they saw as double standards between how Democrats treated these accusations and how they treated allegations against then-Supreme Court nominee Brett Kavanaugh, former Obama White House Communications Director Jen Psaki pushed back.

 “[S]top just stop anyone who is buying into GOP point that there is a double standard with Dr. Ford.
-Kavanaugh hid behind GOP trying to silence her, @JoeBiden just did an interview and has ordered all records released,” she tweeted.
+Kavanaugh hid behind GOP trying to silence her, @JoeBiden just did an interview and has ordered all records released,” she tweeted Friday.

-Meanwhile, former Obama adviser David Axelrod wrote for CNN, arguing that the vetting team that vetted Biden to be Obama’s running mate in 2008 turned up no sign of Reade’s allegation.
+Meanwhile, former Obama adviser David Axelrod wrote for CNN, arguing that the team that vetted Biden to be Obama’s running mate in 2008 turned up no sign of Reade’s allegation.

 “Reade did not surface her allegations of a criminal sexual assault when Biden was a candidate for president in 2008, nor did she offer them confidentially to the Obama vetting team when Biden emerged as a principal contender for vice president later that year,” he wrote.

-“Had any credible issue been raised, you can be sure Biden would not have been the nominee,” he said.
+“Had any credible issue been raised, you can be sure Biden would not have been the nominee,” he continued.

 “Women who come forward deserve to be taken seriously and treated with respect, and Tara Reade's story should be heard and thoroughly investigated,” he went on to say.
 “But it is striking that when an experienced vetting team put Biden under a microscope before he was chosen to be second-in-line for the presidency, neither her allegations, nor anything resembling them in Biden's history, showed up.”

-Not all of those traditionally sympathetic to Democrats were sold on Biden’s explanation however.
+Not all of those traditionally sympathetic to Democrats were sold on Biden’s explanation, however.
 The New York Times demanded the Democratic National Committee do its own investigation into the claims made by Reade.

 That brought a response by the DNC that defended Biden, saying he had been “clear” in his response to the accusations against him.